; Advocacy - Family and Domestic Violence Support and Accommodation - City of Wanneroo

 Advocacy - Family and Domestic Violence Support and Accommodation

-What do we want
+What do we need?

 People who are experiencing family and domestic violence (FDV) have immediate access to safe accommodation for themselves and their dependents, and the necessary support services to maintain a safe and secure future.
+Specifically, what is required is State and/or Federal funding to establish, operate and maintain within the City of Wanneroo:

 • Supported crisis accommodation, short term refuge accommodation and medium-term transitional accommodation services